-the need for standards to be based on risk analysis using the best available scientific evidence
+• the need for standards to be based on risk analysis using the best available scientific evidence

-FSANZ's approach to the safety assessment of all GM foods applies concepts and principles outlined in the Codex Principles for the Risk Analysis of Foods derived from Biotechnology (Codex, 2009).
-Based on these principles, the risk analysis undertaken for corn line DP915635 used the best scientific evidence available.
+FSANZ's approach to the safety assessment of all GM foods applies concepts and principles outlined in the Codex Principles for the Risk Analysis of Foods derived from Biotechnology (Codex 2009a).
+Based on these principles, the risk analysis undertaken by FSANZ for corn line DAS1131 used the best scientific evidence available.
 The applicant submitted a comprehensive dossier of quality-assured raw experimental data.
-In addition to the information supplied by the applicant, other available resource materials including published scientific literature and general technical information were used in the safety assessment.
+In addition to the information supplied by the applicant, other available resource material including published scientific literature and general technical information was used by FSANZ in the safety assessment.

-the promotion of consistency between domestic and international food standards the desirability of an efficient and internationally competitive food industry the promotion of fair trading in food
+• the promotion of consistency between domestic and international food standards

-This is not a consideration as there are no relevant international standards.
+There are no relevant international standards.